 If I was the one to invent it, then I could file for either a design patent or a utility patent, and that would give me protection from other people stealing my creation.

 With most private label products, there is no patent.
-That’s because you’re private labelling an existing product, rather than inventing something.
+That’s because you’re private labeling an existing product, rather than inventing something.
 I’ve never filed a patent for any of the products that I’m currently selling on Amazon.

 Depending on what kind of changes we make to our clamp-on keyboard tray, we may or may not file a patent.
 That’s to be determined.

 First off, there are two types of patents: Utility and Design.
 Utility protects the way an item is used or how it works.
 Design protects the overall look of the product.

 With utility patent on this type of clamp, no one else could make a device that squeezes down and holds onto an item in the exact same manner.

 Design patents protect the way that an item looks.
 If I had a design patent on this clamp, no one else could make a similar clamp that looked the same to mine.

 Simplifying Patent Research